 As the above article clearly reveals, contaminated water is a widespread problem, and it’s not just lead.
 Dangerous substances including cadmium, arsenic, and mercury find their way into drinking water via contaminated soil.
 And then there’s the deliberate contamination of water through the addition of fluoride.

 Fluoride is a much more ubiquitous substance than lead, and you’ll find it in nearly every single municipal water system.
-In The Missing Link, a bonus report on water safety, quality, and bone health included with the Osteoporosis Reversal Program, fluoride is discussed at length.
+In the Osteoporosis Hydration Protocol, a bonus report on water safety, quality, and bone health included with the Osteoporosis Reversal Program, fluoride is discussed at length.